 “Jesus!”
-The Magician – who, until moments ago, had been sat, very much alone, in a cafe – swept a hand over the spilt coffee (flat white) so that it disappeared.
+The Magician – who, until moments before, had been sat very much alone, in a cafe – swept a hand over the spilt coffee (flat white) so that it disappeared.
 “You scared me.”
 The Witch, as was his wont, had appeared seemingly from nowhere, though the Magician knew that he didn’t possess the power to actually materialise from thin air.
 “When did you get here?”

 The Witch smiled, a small, humourless twist of lips.
 “Now this is a story you’ve heard already, but bear with me.

 “There was once a Magician,” Jack continued.
 “A learned man, an educator, who cast his magic with his hands, with words of dead and foreign tongues.
 He travelled the world in pursuit of knowledge.
-On his travels he met a Witch, the last in a long line of Witches, magic made flesh.
+On his travels he met a Witch, the last in a long line of Witches, magic made blood and bone.
 He became enamoured, obsessed.
-His desire to learn the Witch’s secrets was only rivalled but his desire to possess the Witch.”
+His desire to learn the Witch’s secrets was only rivalled by his desire to possess the Witch.”